tornede/py_experimenter/docs/source/usage/execution.rst

         experiment_function=run_experiment_after_pause
     )

-A complete example about how to pause and continue an experiment can be found in the :ref:`examples section <examples>`.
+A complete example on how to pause and continue an experiment can be found in the :ref:`examples section <examples>`.